ayonli/ipqueue/README.md

 ### A Better Choice

-With CP-Queue, it is pure JavaScript, based on IPC channel ([open-channel](https://github.com/hyurl/open-channel)), do not need any extra effort to install and run.
+With IPQueue, it is pure JavaScript, based on IPC channel ([open-channel](https://github.com/hyurl/open-channel)), do not need any extra effort to install and run.
 It's safe, and much handy than other packages, it not only provides you the ability to lock file operations, but any operations